ubermag/ubermag.github.io/source/help.rst

 -----------

-If you have more experience in using ``ubermag`` or any of its sub-packages and want to help others we very much welcome anyone answering open questions in the help repository.
+If you have more experience in using ``ubermag`` or any of its sub-packages and want to help others, we very much welcome anyone answering open questions in the help repository: You may not be able to contribute to the ``ubermag`` software, but if you can help fellow ``ubermag`` users, you contribute to the ``ubermag`` project and community buiding, and you create time for the ``ubermag`` developers to focus on the tasks you would like them to work on.